Arts & Sciences College of Arts & Sciences

 Mission

-In the College of Arts and Sciences (CAS), our passion drives discovery and creative activity.
+In the College of Arts and Sciences (CAS), our curiosity drives discovery and creative activity.
 Our research and teaching engage multiple disciplines, foster many different ways of perceiving our surroundings, and pursue multiple paths for exploring the world.
 We push ourselves and our students to think deeply and broadly—to integrate ideas from the humanities, social sciences, and natural sciences—in ways that lead to innovation and prepare us for the challenges that tomorrow will bring.
 Together we cherish the diversity of people, cultures, and ideas in Nebraska and throughout our interdependent world.

 College Admission